 1. If you are getting married in a church outside of the parish where you live, you will need the banns read at both your home church and the church where you are getting married.
 NB the fees should be paid to the two churches separately.

-4. Unfortunately, St. Peter’s does not cover Performer’s Rights for video recordings; it is therefore your responsibility to acquire a limited manufacture (LM) licence, cost from £15, from PRS for Music – 01323 417711.
+3. Unfortunately, the churches in the benefice do not cover Performer’s Rights for video recordings; it is therefore your responsibility to acquire a limited manufacture (LM) licence, cost from £15, from PRS for Music – 01323 417711.

-5. At St. Peter’s we offer the ringing of bells.
+4. We do offer the ringing of bells at Waverton and Aldford.
 This is optional.
 Just ask and we will arrange it for you.

 Fee changes are notified each autumn and normally take effect the following January.
 The increase is normally in line with the prevailing inflation rate.
 We do not ask for a deposit.
-Fees must be paid by cheque at least a fortnight in advance.
+Fees should be paid by at least a fortnight in advance.